 Pumpkin seeds are ready when they turn golden brown and become crispy.
 You can also taste a few seeds to check for doneness; they should have a satisfying crunch.

 6. Are roasted pumpkin seeds healthy?

 Yes, roasted pumpkin seeds are a nutritious snack.
 They are a good source of protein, healthy fats, fiber, vitamins (such as B vitamins), and minerals (like magnesium and zinc).
 However, the nutritional content may vary depending on the seasonings and oil used for roasting.

 - Roast Pumpkin & Toasted Pumpkin Seeds

 Let me know what you think of this recipe in the comments, or tag me on social media if you make them!
 I love seeing all of your weelicious fall goodies.

 Maple Roast Pumpkin Seeds

-- Combine the pumpkin seeds, olive oil and maple syrup in a bowl and stir to coat.
+- Combine the pumpkin seeds, olive oil, maple syrup and salt in a bowl and stir to coat.

 - Spread the seeds out on a baking sheet and cook for 10 minutes.